 When starting an attempt seekers are judging how close to their progress sought they feel they will reach.
 If too far, they look for progress propositions to help.
 These propositions should make the seeker feel they get close enough to their progress sought.

 However, a propositions end point is progress offered.
 So a seeker judges not only is progress offered near enough their progress sought but also the progress potential of the proposition.

 a helper’s perspective

-Firstly, during the creation of a proposition, helpers identify the progress state that their proposition can potentially help reach.
-This initial view of progress potential is better known as “progress offered“
+During the creation of a proposition, helpers determine the progress state they believe their proposition can potentially help reach.
+This view of progress potential we better know as “progress offered“.

 Measuring progress potential

 While the idea of measuring progress potential is tempting, it can be complex due to the multifaceted nature of progress (functional, non-functional, and contextual elements).
 As well as the phenomenological nature of these judgements.

 Nevertheless, it’s in our nature to measure.
 And we’ll talk about innovation as increasing perceptions of progress potential.
 Some progress can be directly measured – how far can we reach on a 100km journey, for example.
 Other progress is more abstract and requires us to define artificial scales.

 - Binary Pass/Fail: For instance for functional progress sought: “becoming fluent in Mandarin Chinese”